plsuwu/plsuwu/src/docs/writeups/vlookup-hot-singles.md

 ![oo-sheet-extracted](/img/vlookup_hot_singles_img/flag_two.png)

+### addendum

-Ultimately: thank you for reminding me that i hate microsoft and foster nothing but microsoft hate this is a microsoft hate writeup die die d
+thank you for reminding me that i hate microsoft and foster nothing but microsoft hate this is a microsoft hate writeup die die d